-The principle of non-refoulement, prohibiting States from transferring anyone, whether directly or indirectly, to a place where he or she would have a well-founded fear of persecution or would face a real risk of other serious violations of human rights, is a fundamental principle of international law and one of the strongest limitations on State control over entry and stay in their territory and on State exercise of control or authority extraterritorially.
-It has its origin in international refugee law but it also has a central place in international human rights law, as well as the EU Charter of Fundamental Rights (hereinafter EU Charter).
-While under international refugee law the principle of non-refoulement applies only to those presumptively entitled to international protection, i.e. asylum-seekers, as well as to recognized refugees and others entitled to other forms of international protection, under international human rights law, as enshrined in several universal and European instruments, including the International Covenant on Civil and Political Rights (ICCPR), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (hereinafter United Nations Convention Against Torture or CAT), the ECHR and the EU Charter (Articles 4 and 19(2)), it applies to both nationals and non-nationals, including migrants, whatever their immigration status.
+The principle of non-refoulement, prohibiting States from transferring anyone, whether directly or indirectly,13 to a place where he or she would have a well-founded fear of persecution14 or would face a real risk of other serious violations of human rights,15 is a fundamental principle of international law and one of the strongest limitations on State control over entry and stay in their territory and on State exercise of control or authority extraterritorially.
+It has its origin in international refugee law16 but it also has a central place in international human rights law, as well as the EU Charter of Fundamental Rights (hereinafter EU Charter).17 While under international protection, i.e. asylum-seekers, as well as to recognized refugees and others entitled to other forms of international protection, under international human rights law, as enshrined in several universal and European instruments, including the International Covenant on Civil and Political Rights (ICCPR), the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (hereinafter United Nations Convention Against Torture or CAT), the ECHR and the EU Charter (Articles 4 and 19(2)), it applies to both nationals and non-nationals, including migrants, whatever their immigration status.
 Furthermore, the principle of non-refoulement applies both territorially and extraterritorially when an EU actor or a Member State exercises control and authority over a concerned person, as explained below.